 - Give better error message when surface model and interval model are inconsistent.
 COH-102 - Eroded nodes in velocity maps output was set to undefined.
 They are now set to posterior velocity map to ease use of exported maps.
 COH-167 - The spherical1 variogram has been removed since it will fail in almost all situations.
-COH-196

-- Added new format for the Cohiba well points file where the x, y, z, and standard deviation values given in a well point file may be separated by commas.
+COH-196 - Added new format for the Cohiba well points file where the x, y, z, and standard deviation values given in a well point file may be separated by commas.
 If surface names or well names have whitespace, the comma-separated format must be used.
 The format is auto-detected.
 For the original blanks-separated format, any mixture of blanks and tab characters are now allowed.
 COH-203 - Reports measurements units and types in Cohiba log file.
 COH-212 - Reports reference surface name and input data Cohiba log file. - Cleanup of output to Cohiba log file.
 Doesn't write -0.000 anymore.
 Improved reporting of CPU times.
 COH-213, COH-249 - Changed residual uncertainty report in Cohiba log file.
 Now Cohiba reports Specified/Obs uncertainty instead of Obs/Specified uncertainty.
 COH-216 - Better error message when failing to read surface file.
 COH-218 - Remove multi-specification of angle units.
 COH-220 - Proper treatment of depth when depth is given in feet.
 The depth unit is specified using <z-unit>.
 COH-229 - Give error messages for inconsistent/contradictory <surface> and <interval> specifications.
 COH-236. - Change file endings from ".irap" to ".xyz" where appropriate.
 COH-238 - Remove attribute "type = prefix/postfix" from <filename-tags>.
 It is now specified in a new element <type>. - Simplification of the specification of trends.
 New element <relative-stddev> is recommended for specifying the uncertainty.
 COH-244 - Significant speed-up in the calculation of help points for large data sets.
 COH-247 - Improved drawing of truncated Gaussian variables.
 Gives a minor speed increase in some occasions.
 COH-250 - Reorganizing the elements in <advanced-settings> by putting some of the elements into <modelling-settings> and some elements into the new elements and <post-process-surfaces>.
+COH-253 - $<\! pre-process-make-time-surfaces-consistent \!\! > \!\! renamed to <\! make-time-surfaces-consistent \!\! > \!\! .$

-COH-253 - renamed to <make-time-surfaces-consistent>. - renamed to <remove-extreme-values-in-velocity-trends>. - <post-process-erosive-and-onlapping-surfaces> renamed to <erode-and-onlap>. - <post-process-reflectors-as-eroding-and-onlapped> renamed to - <treat-reflectors-as-eroding-and-onlapped>. - <post-process-crossing-surfaces> renamed to <make-average-of-crossing-surfaces>. - <post-process-make-surfaces-interpolate-well-points> renamed to - <make-surfaces-interpolate-well-points>.
+- <post-process-erosive-and-onlapping-surfaces> renamed to <erode-and-onlap>.

+- - <post-process-crossing-surfaces> renamed to <make-average-of-crossing-surfaces>. - <post-process-make-surfaces-interpolate-well-points> renamed to <make-surfaces-interpolate-well-points>.